lukeolsen06/GeneVisualizations/dv-site/tests/README.md

 # StringApiService Test Suite

-This directory contains comprehensive tests for the StringApiService, covering the `resolveIdentifiers`, `getNetwork`, and `getEnrichment` methods.
+This directory contains comprehensive tests for the StringApiService, covering the `resolveIdentifiers`, `getNetwork`, `getEnrichment`, and `getFunctionalAnnotation` methods.

 ## Test Structure